platipodium/mossco-code/doc/reference_manual/src/recipes/r21_mossco_on_tantalos.markdown

 tantalos is the local cluster at BAW.
 It offers recent Intel compilers, gcc 4.8.2 as module  and parallelism via mpi (mpt- from SGI and mpich).

-First gfortran and mpt modules should be loaded:
+First gfortran and mpt modules should be loaded.
+At best do it by includining th efollowing statements directly in your profile.

 module load gcc/4.8.2
 module load mpt/2.06